Teaching in Turbulent Times Toolkit

 Regular Check-Ins and Feedback: Check in with students for course feedback about their learning.
 This can be a midterm survey or regular weekly check-in survey, for example.
 Discuss student feedback with the class, noting adjustments you’ll make or clarifying aspects that may be unclear for students.
-In addition, you can include community building questions each week (e.g. “Share 1-2 tips you would give others to study more effectively in the remote environment” or “What is one thing from our class this week you found most helpful?” etc.) and share these with the class (anonymize student responses).
+In addition, you can include community building questions each week (e.g. “Share 1-2 tips you would give others to study more effectively” or “What is one thing from our class this week you found most helpful?” etc.) and share these with the class (anonymize student responses).

-Due Date Flexibility: Students reported in spring 2020 that general instructor flexibility and reasonable workload—including more flexible due dates—were particularly helpful to their learning in the remote environment.
+Due Date Flexibility: As was the case in the context of remote teaching, general instructor flexibility and reasonable workload—including more flexible due dates—can be helpful for student learning during turbulent times.
 It is therefore useful in this context to think carefully about due dates, their purpose, and possible alternatives to one’s typical assignment schedule or due date policy.
 In addition, consider checking in with students periodically (see above) to inquire about time pressures and due dates.
-Also, for planning purposes, take note that the presidential election is in week six on Tuesday, November 3.
-Students—and you, too—may be preoccupied in the days leading up to and after the election.
-It may be wise, if possible, to avoid a heavy workload or due dates for important, high stakes assignments around this time.

 Connect Context with the Work of the Class